-Senior Advisors are required to submit reports of activities and expenses.
-Both are to be submitted to the state sponsor while the activity report only is submitted to the ICMA Senior Advisor Program Coordinator.
-At a minimum, reports are to be provided quarterly, but particularly active states or Senior Advisors may wish to agree on more frequent reports.
+Senior Advisors are required to submit reports of activities and expenses in formats provided.
+Both are to be submitted to the state sponsor with a copy of the activity report only submitted to the ICMA Senior Advisor Program coordinator.
+At a minimum, reports are to be provided quarterly, but particularly active states or Senior Advisors might agree on more frequent reports.

-Activity reports
+Quarterly Activity reports